apache/mesos/docs/high-availability-framework-guide.md

 ## Dealing with Partitioned or Failed Agents

-The Mesos master keeps track of the availablility and health of the registered agents by 2 different mechanisms.
+The Mesos master keeps track of the availability and health of the registered agents by 2 different mechanisms.

  1) State of a persistent TCP connection to the agent.